serverless/serverless/README.md

 Use this when you have made changes to your Functions, Events or Resources in `serverless.yml` or you simply want to deploy all changes within your Service at the same time.

-:warning: If deploying using a serverless.ts file, ts-node needs to be installed separately as a dev dependency.

 ```bash
 serverless deploy
 ```